ansible/awx-operator/README.md

 > :warning: **Volume and VolumeMount names cannot contain underscores(_)**

-## Upgrade Notes

-### From Older Versions

-For `AWX` instances created by the `awx-operator<0.0.8`, it is required both PostgreSQL `statefulset` and AWX `deployment` resources to be deleted and recreated.
-This is required due to new labels added on both resources and the requirement of the Kubernetes API which enforces `selector.matchLabels` attributes to be `ready-only`.

-The `awx-operator` will handle the upgrading both resources.
-Note that just the `statefulset` and `deployment` will be recreated.
-Therefore, any `persistent volume` used on any of these 2 resources, **shall not be deleted**.
 #### Exporting Environment Variables to Containers

 If you need to export custom environment variables to your containers.